-Senate Bill 876 (Escutia, Statutes of 2000, Chapter 838) provides a comprehensive measure to extend and expand California's regulatory program related to the management of waste and used tires.
-One of the key provisions of this measure requires the Department of Resources Recycling and Recovery (CalRecycle) to adopt and submit to the legislature a Five-Year Plan (Plan) that includes proposed budget allocations.
+Senate Bill (SB) 876 (Escutia, Statutes of 2000, Chapter 838) was enacted to provide a comprehensive measure to extend and expand California's regulatory program related to the management of waste and used tires.
+One of the key provisions of this measure requires the Department of Resources Recycling and Recovery (CalRecycle) to adopt and submit to the legislature a Five-Year Plan (Plan) that included proposed budget allocations.
 In addition, it requires that the Plan be updated every two years.